segnig/E2Exam-Telegram-bot/README.md

 # E2Exam Telegram Bot

 Welcome to the E2Exam Telegram Bot!
 This bot is designed to assist users in preparing for exams by providing daily quizzes, lessons, and notifications.
-It also allows users to track their progress and manage their virtual wallet.
+It also allows users to track their progress and manage their virtual wallets.

 ## Features